-Growing Sugar Baby Watermelon Garden Seeds
+Growing Non-GMO Sugar Baby Watermelon Vegetable Seeds

 - Latin Name: Citrullus lanatus

-- Watermelon Days to Maturity: 75-88 days
+- Days to Maturity: 70-85

-- Planting Depth: ¼-1"
+- Seeding Depth: 1"

-- Plant Spacing: 3-4’
+- Plant Spacing: 6-8 feet

-- Row Spacing: 5-6’
+- Row Spacing: 6-8 feet

-- Growth Habit: Spreading-vine
+- Growth Habit: Heavy-trailing mound

 - Light Preference: Full sun

 Harvest Sugar Baby Watermelons 75 days from the sowing date or once the coils of the vines have completely dried and the stem has turned brown.
 When checking to see if your watermelon plants are ripe enough, look for a light-yellow color and use the classic “thump” method.
 Give a gentle knock on the rind and listen for a hollow sound, which means they’re ready to pick.

 Sugar Baby seeds were cultivated in 1956 and are often referred to as “picnic” watermelons, since they can easily fit into a small container on-the-go.

-Seeds Per Package:
+Sugar Baby Watermelon Seeds Per Package:

-- 1 oz - Approximately 420 Seeds
+- 1 oz - Wholesale - Approximately 420 Seeds

-- 4 oz - Approximately 1,680 Seeds
+- 4 oz - Wholesale - Approximately 1,680 Seeds

-- 1 lb - Approximately 6,720 Seeds
+- 1 lb - Wholesale - Approximately 6,720 Seeds

-- 5 lbs - Approximately 33,600 Seeds
+- 5 lb - Bulk - Approximately 33,600 Seeds